moorepants/dissertation/physicalparameters.rst

    :target: _images/rod.jpg

    The steel calibration rod.
 The moment of inertia of the rod, :math:`I_P =
-   \frac{m_P}{12}(3 r_P^2 + l_P^2)`, can be used to estimate the stiffness of the
+   \frac{m_P}{12}(3 r_P^2 + l_P^2)`, can be used to estimate the stiffness of
-   pendulum, :math:`k = \frac{4 I_P \pi^2}{\overline{T_P}^2}`.
+   the torsional pendulum, :math:`k = \frac{4 I_P \pi^2}{\overline{T_P}^2}`.

 Wheels
 ~~~~~~

 Estimating the full inertia tensors of the wheels is less complex because the
 wheels are assumed symmetric about three orthogonal planes making all products
-of inertia to be zero.
-The :math:`I_{xx}=I_{zz}` moments of inertia were
+of inertia zero.
+The :math:`I_{xx}=I_{zz}` moments of inertia were calculated
-calculated by measuring the averaged period of oscillation about an axis in the
+by measuring the averaged period of oscillation about an axis in the
 :math:`XZ_B`-plane using the torsional pendulum setup and Equation
 :eq:`eqTorPend`.
-The wheels are assumed to be laterally symmetric about any
+The wheels are also assumed to be laterally symmetric about
-radial axis.
+any radial axis.
 Thus only two moments of inertia are required for the set of
 benchmark parameters [Meijaard2007]_.
 The moment of inertia about the axle was
 measured by hanging the wheel as a compound pendulum, :ref:`Figure 18
 <figWheelIyy>`.
 The wheel was hung on a horizontal rod and perturbed to
 oscillate about the axis of the rod.
 The rate gyro was attached to the spokes
-near the hub and oriented mostly along the axle axis.
-The wheels for the Delft
+near the hub\ [#gyroloc]_ and oriented mostly along the axle axis.
+The wheels
-bicycles would rotate at the rod contact point about the vertical axis which
+for the Delft bicycles would rotate at the rod contact point about the vertical
-added a very low frequency component of rate along the vertical radial axis,
+axis which added a very low frequency component of rate along the vertical
-but this should have little affect on the period estimation about the compound
+radial axis, but this should have little effect on the period estimation about
-pendulum axis.
-A fixture was designed for the Davis bicycles that prevented
+the compound pendulum axis.
+A fixture was designed for the Davis bicycles that
-non-desired rotation.
-The pendulum length is the distance from the rod/rim
+prevented undesired rotation.
+The pendulum length is the distance from the
-contact point to the mass center of the wheel.
-The inner diameter of the rim
+rod/rim contact point to the mass center of the wheel\ [#compoundrod]_.
+The
-was measured and divided by two to get :math:`l_\mathrm{F,R}`.
-The moment of
+inner diameter of the rim was measured and divided by two to get
-inertia about the axle is calculated from
+:math:`l_\mathrm{F,R}`.
+The moment of inertia about the axle is calculated from

 .. math::
    :label: eqCompoundInertia